 - Open drawers, cabinets, and closet doors carefully because some of your belongings may have shifted.

 - Stay out of damaged areas or buildings and keep an eye out for fallen power lines.

-- Drive with extra caution as often times, there are traffic light outages resulting from earthquakes.
+- Drive with extra caution since earthquakes often cause traffic light outages.

-- Stay updated with news via a portable radio.
+- Stay updated with the news via a portable radio.

-- Keep your pets near and under your control.
+- Keep your pets nearby and under your control.

-Want to learn more about how you can protect yourself and your family from earthquakes?
-Take a look at the following informative resources:
+Want to learn more about protecting yourself and your family from earthquakes?
+Take a look at the following resources:

 There's nothing more frustrating than a power outage that lasts a long time.
-Sometimes, power will be out for an hour or two, and these power outages don't require as much concern.
-However, if the outage lasts for more than a couple hours, you will have to start being concerned about perishable foods going bad.
+Outages for an hour or two don't require as much concern.
+However, if the outage persists, your perishable foods could go bad.
+Keep the following supplies on hand to be prepared:

 - Ice to keep your remaining perishable foods cold for as long as possible